20 Modeling with Functions

 20.3 Nonlinear practice

 Want to practice?
 The live example below show data from a video of a cotton ball falling.
 It’s very rough data, but the plot shows a distinct curve that we suspect of being quadratic.
-It may not start at time zero, however, so we might need two sliders, one for the quadratic corfficient, and one for the horizontal translation.
-(The ball was released at position zero, so we are spared the vertical translation for now.)
+It may not start at time zero, however, and it might not have been released at exactly location = 0.
+So we might need three sliders, one for the quadratic coefficient, one for the vertical translation, and one for the horizontal translation.

 20.5 More complex example: BMI